Wildfire leaves California's oldest park too hazardous for visitors | International

 It will take a year or more to find and remove all of the trees that pose a danger of falling, Spohrer said.
 "If this is not a gut punch, then you're truly not conscious as a human being," Newsom, a Democrat, said after the tour of the park established in 1902.

-One tree still smoldered as Newsom and other officials toured two massive ancient redwoods, dubbed the Mother and Father of the forest.
+One tree still smoldered near two massive ancient redwoods, dubbed the Mother and Father of the forest.
 Another tree, famous for having an opening in its massive trunk large enough for an automobile, suffered moderate to extensive damage during the fire but remains standing.
 Newsom walked inside, expressing awe at its apparent survival.

 The fires in the Santa Cruz Mountains where the park is located broke out Aug.
 17 after an hours-long lightning storm that grew into one of more than two dozen major conflagrations that destroyed homes and forced nearly 200,000 people to evacuate in different parts of California.
 Nearly 14,00 lightning strikes, mostly in central and northern California, have ignited hundreds of individual fires since Aug.
 15. Those fires have collectively charred more than 1.48 million acres - a landscape larger than the state of Delaware, according to CalFire.